 Photography was only for professionals and the very rich until George Eastman started a company called Kodak in the 1880s.

-Eastman created a flexible roll film that did not require the constant changing of solid plates.
+Eastman created a flexible roll film that did not require constantly changing the solid plates.
 This allowed him to develop a self-contained box camera that held 100 film exposures.
 The camera had a small single lens with no focusing adjustment.

 The consumer would take pictures and send the camera back to the factory for the film to be developed and prints made, much like modern disposable cameras.
 This was the first camera inexpensive enough for the average person to afford.

 The film was still large in comparison to today's 35mm film.
-It took until the late 1940s for 35mm film to become cheap enough for most people to afford.
+It was not until the late 1940s that 35mm film became cheap enough for the majority of consumers to use.

 The Horrors of War

 The posed portraits of World War I soldiers gave way to graphic images of war and its aftermath.
-Images such as Joel Rosenthal's photograph, Raising the Flag on Iwo Jima brought the reality of war across the ocean and helped galvanize the American people like never before.
+Images such as Joel Rosenthal's photograph, Raising the Flag on Iwo Jima brought the reality of war home and helped galvanize the American people like never before.
 This style of capturing decisive moments shaped the face of photography forever.

 The Wonder of Instant Images